 For more details, you may wish to visit my CV.

 Consulting (Maybe I can help you and your project?)

 EARTH MEDICINE CONSULTING may be of interest to individuals or companies interested in wild medicinal and edible plants and fungi, including technical advice, research and identification.
 Areas of expertise include natural products, herbs and extracts to replace antibiotics and growth hormones in livestock and aquaculture; and bioherbicides from native plants for organic food production.

 The potential for new functional food crops and medicinal herbs in western Canada with worldwide commercial application, both indigenous and introduced.
 This includes expertise in non-timber forest products of the boreal forest of northern Alberta.
 The Rhodiola project in Alberta is a direct result of my research, and involvement with a producer organization.

 Presentations, speaking engagements at schools, company retreats, conferences, conventions, trade shows.

 Help to train outdoor educators on the identification of plants and fungi from K-12 and post-secondary.
-This may include indoor classroom instruction during term, and real time summer oriented walks and talks.
+This may include indoor classroom instruction during a term, and real-time summer oriented walks and talks.

 Guest lecture to various institutes, colleges, and universities on agri-food innovation, pharmacy, medicine and nursing faculties regarding complementary and alternative medicine (integrative medicine), herbal medicine, aromatherapy, and herb/drug interactions.